OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-gentle-introduction.md

 While launching a chain on your own is possible, there are multiple infrastructure providers such as [Caldera](https://caldera.xyz/), [Conduit](https://conduit.xyz/), and [AltLayer](https://altlayer.io/) that are enabling developers to quickly launch their own rollups.

 [^1]: Although your Orbit chain will be able to exchange information with other Orbit chains (and the L2 chain that it settles to) by default, you're free to modify your Orbit chain's code as much as you'd like.
 You can even intentionally make your Orbit chain _incompatible_ with other Orbit chains and L2s.
-[^2]: Note that Orbit chains can settle to **one** of either Ethereum Sepolia, Ethereum, Arbitrum Sepolia, Arbitrum One, or Arbitrum Nova.
-This selection is usually made pre-deployment, while you're initially configuring your Orbit chain on the [Orbit chain deployment portal](https://orbit.arbitrum.io/).
-Orbit chains aren't really meant to "hot swap" between networks; changing the L2 chain that your Orbit chain settles to post-deployment isn't explicitly supported.
-But you can totally experiment with this use-case.